ChanwooBrianKim/Data_Analysis_Portfolio/README.md

 ## Steps Taken
 1. **Question**: Questions made prior to business concern that I had to solve via data analysis
-2. **Data Loading**: Data is loaded from local CSV file and Guadian API data sets into the workplace.
+2. **Data Loading**: Data is loaded from local CSV file (`coffee_sales.csv`) and Guadian API data sets into the workplace.
 Clean and prepare the data for the analysis and check each data types
 3. **Data Anlaysis**: Import each libraies and create tables or reorganise data based on the raw database.
 4. **Visualisation** Visualise data as a result and report is made